budproj/notifications-microservice/.github/PULL_REQUEST_TEMPLATE.md

 ## 🎢 Motivation

-A brief summary about the purpose of this PR.
+A brief summary of the purpose of this PR.

 ## 🔧 Solution